 2. Flow Supers Require Queen Excluders

 I can’t think of anything more tragic than excitedly turning the key on your Flow Hive and accidentally crushing a frame of brood.
 To prevent this, the makers of the Flow Hive recommend using a queen excluder to limit the queen to the brood boxes.
-Unfortunately, queen excluders aren’t 100% effective, and since they limit the size of the brood can further contribute to swarming.
+Unfortunately, queen excluders aren’t 100% effective, and since they limit the size of the brood, they can further contribute to swarming.